National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Several factors and conditions affect both the subsistence harvest of northern fur seals and the number of fur seals required to meet subsistence needs.
 Weather conditions and availability of animals varies annually.
 The availability of wage earning jobs reduces the time available for community members to harvest fur seals and hunt other subsistence resources.
 Thus, individual community members may be unavailable to harvest fur seals during the season in certain years or have more financial resources to hunt other marine mammals in subsequent years or seasons.
 Several specific seasonal employment opportunities may interfere with community members' ability to harvest fur seals under the current regulations.
 The current timing of the northern fur seal subsistence harvest season overlaps with the local halibut fishing season, and many of the community members who participate in the harvest are also fishermen.
 In addition, crab fishery rationalization and a renewal of the crab harvest in the Pribilof region has provided local job opportunities that may extend into the spring hunting season for Steller sea lions.
 Both Steller sea lions and northern fur seals combine to meet the subsistence needs of the local communities along with numerous other species, though one species does not replace the lack of another.
 Northern fur seals provide the more reliable resource of the two species, despite being available during a 6-week harvest season.

 The communities of St. Paul and St. George Islands rely on marine mammals as a major food source and a cornerstone of their culture.
 The harvest of sub-adult male northern fur seals has occurred for well over 200 years and the biological implications of this harvest are reasonably well understood.
-Subsistence harvests under the current regulations are very small compared to the commercial harvests that occurred during the 20th Century.
+Subsistence harvests under the current Start Printed Page 27551regulations are very small compared to the commercial harvests that occurred during the 20th Century.